 CBT is a psycho-social intervention that aims to improve one’s mental health.
 It is a modality that is often used to treat people suffering from anxiety disorders such as generalized anxiety disorder and OCD.
 Someone with metallophobia may also be able to benefit from CBT as well seeing as how it would allow them to have a much better understanding as to why they think and behave the way they do in relation to their irrational fears.

 CBT can be immensely helpful for someone with metallophobia given the sheer automaticity of their symptoms.
-For example, when someone with metallophobia is exposed to their fear, they will almost always have an instantaneous subconscious reaction to their fear.
+For example, when someone with metallophobia is exposed to their fear, whether that be by being exposed to metal objects like like cars or metal necklaces, they will almost always have an instantaneous subconscious reaction to their fear.
 Such a lack of introspection is likely a large part of why someone with this condition will suffer to the extent that they will.
 CBT can help you to take a step back and analyze your fears more deeply than you typically would.

 Besides learning to be more fastidious with regards to understanding one’s specific fears, someone with metallophobia engaging in CBT can also expect to learn various other skills aimed at helping to relieve the anxiety caused by their condition.